watson-intu/self-sdk/docs/workshops-devcon/7/lab-docs/workshop_7.md

 3. Test Intu by saying hello into the microphone or by typing hello in the **Input Message Here** field.

 NOTE: In case the avatar fails to run correctly, skip the configuration step ie steps 5-13.
+So, the workaround steps would be:
+1. Make sure the self instance is not running.
+Keep the configuration values **blank** which were added in steps 5-13 (You can keep the quotes.
+For any other avatar, you can keep the values in the m_EmbodimentCreds **blank**.

 ## After DevCon ends